kaustubh57/AngularJS-training-June-2015/README.md

 - Yeoman (http://yeoman.io):
   - Templates for web projects
-  - For XD we have used: https://github.com/rayokota/generator-angular-dropwizard
+  - For XD we have used `generator-angular-dropwizard` (AngularJS + Dropwizard): https://github.com/rayokota/generator-angular-dropwizard